DafneBonilla/Logica-Computacional/Teoria/Ayudantias/README.md

-# 📂 Presentaciones de ayudantías
+# 📂 Notas de Ayudantías

 ### Índice: